 ChatGPT’s risk isn’t capability.
 Governance is the real concern.
 Employees using the free tier may have their conversations used for training.
 Pasting client data into prompts without an enterprise agreement creates a data handling risk your IT and legal teams need to address.

-Where Claude fits in your stack
+Where does Claude fit in your stack?

 Copilot vs ChatGPT gets most of the attention, but Claude is earning a strong following among people who do a lot of writing, analysis, or document review.